MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 Estimated time to complete this lab: **60** minutes.

 <a name="Exercise 1"></a>
-## Exercise1: Create the resource group to hold the SLURM cluster and resources.
+## Exercise 1: Create the resource group to hold the SLURM cluster and resources.
-This exercise will create the resource group you will use to store the SLURM cluster of virtual Unbuntu machines allong with their required Azure items like Network Interface Cards, IP addresses, and storage. resource groups are a great feature of Microsoft Azure that allow you to group logical resources such as virtual machines, networks, databases, and any other Azure resource together as a logical group which serves as the lifecycle boundary for every resource contained within it.
+This exercise will create the resource group you will use to store the SLURM cluster of virtual Ubuntu machines along with their required Azure items like Network Interface Cards, IP addresses, and storage. resource groups are a great feature of Microsoft Azure that allow you to group logical resources such as virtual machines, networks, databases, and any other Azure resource together as a logical group which serves as the lifecycle boundary for every resource contained within it.

 With this grouping you can apply security rights to users with Role Based Access Control (RBAC).
 This allows you to have multiple people using a single Azure account but preventing different groups using the account from interfering with one another's deployments and resources.
-For advanced usage, you can script Resource Group creation and management with the Azure CLI command line tools to automate deployments.
+For advanced usage, you can script resource group creation and management with the Azure CLI command line tools to automate deployments.

 All resources in Azure have to be contained in a resource group.
 While you can create them on the fly as you creating an Azure item, best practices say to create the group first so you are prepared.
 One of the best features of resource groups is that when you are finished with the resources in the resource group, you can delete it you delete all the resources in it at once.
 This makes experimentation and trials much easier to manage.